 Materials Science · Bio-Inspired Design · Micro/Nano Fabrication

-We study how biological surfaces control wetting, optics, adhesion, and mechanics, then translate these principles into engineered micro- and nanostructured materials.
+We study how biological surfaces achieve remarkable functions and translate the underlying principles into new materials.

 Research